NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 ## Starting from a default NixOS configuration

 In this tutorial you will use a default configuration that is shipped with NixOS.
+You can also skip this section and copy the [sample configuration](sample-nixos-config) for this tutorial into a file `configuration.nix` in the current directory.

 ::::{admonition} NixOS